Traffic stalled for miles after crash involving pedestrian on I-26

 According to troopers, the accident was caused by a pedestrian in the roadway.

-Fire officials say they are diverting traffic to exit 125 but it could take hours to clear the scene.
+Fire officials with the Sandy Run Fire Department say they are diverting traffic to exit 125 but it could take hours to clear the scene.

 All lanes were blocked as of 6:50 a.m.